 We all want our cake and to eat it.
-The push to change our transport habits is complemented with a similar shift to renewable energy across the board with major suppliers restructuring their operations to suit and consumers more concerned where their power comes from.
+The push to change our transport habits is complemented with a similar shift to renewable energy across the board with major suppliers restructuring their operations to suit and consumers more concerned about where their power comes from.
 Regionally the Nordics with their history of hydro, wind and a growing solar base have long been held up as examples to look to and whilst Germany withdraws from nuclear and other large countries such as the UK and France recommit the backdrop for EV adoption is complex.
 All the while we are yet to understand what mass use and consumption looks like.

 Our work with Europe’s largest energy players including E.ON and Statkraft tells us that despite this uncertainty providers need to press forward with their efforts to create EV services, particularly the different types of charging networks.
 Not only is this category wide open with a large number of consumer and business start-ups critically the potential impact on the core business of power supply is too great to ignore by the main players.
 Some projections suggest that mass EV adoption could in fact be a threat to supply due to legacy networks, the variability of renewable sources and consumer behaviour creating massive stress to existing infrastructure.
 For a parallel think about the telecoms switch from analogue to digital comms and media services, for the large international players this it too big an issue to ignore even if building out highly localised consumer centric services seems alien or indeed unattractive.

-Strategically power operators must lead if they are to shape the end to end EV proposition, regulation and policy framework and the assess the impact of consumer behaviour.
+Strategically power operators must lead if they are to shape the end to end EV proposition, regulation and policy framework and manage the impact of consumer behaviour.
 Further transformative innovations such as vehicle to grid and second life battery options are dependent on this insight.
-Recently we have all become used to a radically different style of government and lawmakers need to continue to shape and drive the EV agenda and to provide an environment in which electric mobility can deliver a transformative customer experience based on a new service mix.
-Ironically the current scenario may serve to accelerate this process.
+Recently we have all become used to a radically different style of government and lawmakers need to continue to shape and drive the EV agenda to provide an environment in which electric mobility can deliver a transformative customer experience based on a new service mix.
+Ironically the current scenario may only serve to accelerate this process.

 Ready to start?